Understanding Cost-Push Inflation: Drivers, Impacts & Solutions

 1970s Oil Crisis: The sharp rise in oil prices during the 1970s led to widespread cost-push inflation, as transportation and production costs soared, ultimately resulting in economic stagnation known as “stagflation.”

 COVID-19 Pandemic: The pandemic caused unprecedented disruptions in supply chains, leading to shortages and increased prices for many goods, ranging from electronics to groceries.
-As of 2023, many industries are still grappling with these inflationary pressures, as supply chains attempt to recover and adapt to new market realities.

 While cost-push inflation can be challenging to manage, several strategies can be employed by businesses and policymakers: